neerajbansal804/msg/data/prayer/english_index.md

 Give me strength,

-So that I am able to server everyone.
+So that I am able to serve everyone.

 ```

+### Prayer for food

-##Prayer while cooking meal
+## Prayer while cooking meal

 ```